 Immediate licence disqualification

-About immediate disqualification
+About an immediate disqualification notice

-- 10 days from the date of the offence; in cases where a breath sample was provided or refused, or
+- 10 days from the date of the alleged offence; in cases where a breath sample was provided or refused, or

 - 10 days from the time the result of a blood test is received back by the Police Officer.